Table of Contents

 Consent cannot be obtained through coercion or from someone incapacitated by alcohol, drugs, or other factors that impair judgment.
 According to the National Sexual Violence Resource Center, consent means actively agreeing to participate in sexual activity.
 It involves:

-- The right to change your mind at any point, even after an activity has already begun.
+- The right to change your mind at any point, even after an activity has begun.

 Educating communities about these principles of consent is essential for prevention efforts and supporting survivors.

-Survivors have the right to seek justice and pursue compensation for the physical, emotional, and psychological harm they may have endured.
-It’s essential to recognize that sexual violence can affect people of all genders, ages, ethnicities, and backgrounds.
-Understanding the rights of survivors is vital in supporting them, holding perpetrators accountable, and working toward justice with care and compassion.
+Survivors may have the right to seek justice and pursue compensation for physical, emotional, and psychological harm.
+Itโs essential to recognize that sexual violence can affect people of all genders, ages, ethnicities, and backgrounds.
+Recognizing these rights is important in supporting survivors and holding perpetrators accountable.

 The Impact On Survivors And Families